PoCInnovation/Workshops/p2p/2.Starton-Smart-Contract/README.md

 ## Step 3 - Find and import a contract

 ## Step 4 - Interact with a template contract
+Writing a contract in Solidity from scratch is great, but sometimes you just want to create something simple and generic and you don't want to spend time learning Solidity in depth, making sure your contract is secure...
+Today's your lucky day, Starton has a service exactly for this: contract templates :rocket:

+Go to your [Starton dashboard](https://app.starton.io/) and create an [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token with a fixed supply.
+> If you want more challenge, you can try to deploy the template contract using the API instead of the UI
+> You should find everything you need in their [documentation](https://docs.starton.io/), but don't hesitate to ask for help if you are stuck :wink:

+When your contract is deployed, you need to interact with it!
+You have to make several API calls:
+- The first will check if you really have the generated tokens in your wallet
+> :bulb: You could also see it in an explorer of the blockchain network you published your contract to, but the safest way is still to call the contract directly
+- Then, find an call the route to call the `burn` function of your contract to reduce the token supply :fire:
+- Finally, check the balance again too make sure the tokens were destroyed

 ## To go further
+Congratulations, you now have an overview of smart contracts deployment and interaction, simplified with Starton.
+But there's still a lot to discover, here are a few links:

 - Go deeper into [Ethereum smart contracts](https://ethereum.org/en/developers/docs/#foundational-topics) with concepts like [Opcodes](https://ethereum.org/en/developers/docs/evm/opcodes/) and [useful frameworks](https://ethereum.org/en/developers/docs/frameworks/)
 - Use other Starton services like [Notify](https://docs.starton.io/connect/api-doc/notify) and [IPFS hosting](https://docs.starton.io/connect/api-doc/ipfs) for your smart contracts
+- Integrate Starton services into a real app

 ## Authors